 Every element is available as a layer, so you can turn them on and off easily.
 This includes all of the focus points in various states, in-screen grid-lines and all of the camera settings indicators, such as Aperture, White Balance, Shutter Speed, ISO settings and much more.

 No detail has been left out.
 There are meter scales with a caret that can be used to show the light metering levels, and the new in-screen electronic level.
 You can turn on flash indicators, change white balance and file format settings, and even change the battery charge level.
 We’ve included an example photo, with an adjustable blur layer assigned, so that you can easily emulate an out of focus image before focus is achieved.

 The file is 4096 x 3040 pixels, which is 4K video width, but a little bit taller, so your images are large enough to be used in 4K video, ebooks, and detailed enough for print.

-Because the file is made up of layers, it can be used to create an overlay for software like Adobe After Effects to emulate someone looking through a viewfinder in first person, and the file resolution is already optimised for 4K video.
+Because the file is made up of layers, it can be used to create an overlay for software like Adobe After Effects to emulate someone looking through a viewfinder in the first person, and the file resolution is already optimized for 4K video.

 To use the file and create your mockups you will need Adobe Photoshop installed on your computer.